offsoc/forgejo/options/setting/config-cheat-sheet.md

   Comma separated list of default new repo units.
 Allowed values: repo.code, repo.releases, repo.issues, repo.pulls, repo.wiki, repo.projects, repo.packages, repo.actions.
   Note: Code and Releases can currently not be deactivated.
 If you specify default repo units you should still list them for future compatibility.
   External wiki and issue tracker can't be enabled by default as it requires additional settings.
-  Disabled repo units will not be added to new repositories regardless if it is in the default list:
+  Disabled repo units will not be added to new repositories regardless if it is in the default list.:
   ```ini
   DEFAULT_REPO_UNITS = repo.code,repo.releases,repo.issues,repo.pulls,repo.wiki,repo.projects,repo.packages,repo.actions
   ```